RivaTesu/Anti-Memory-Dumping/README.md

 - And you might wanna change the RPM api out with Marshal.ReadInt
 - And it would probally be better overwriting offsets in .NET Directory instead of the PE Header.
 But this gives a good idea about how you find around in the Header with .NET
-- And yes I hate structures, if anyone wonder why I use arrays over structures.
+- And yes I hate structures, if anyone wonder why I use arrays over structures..